 After considering their options, Samuels’ team chose Local Measure Pulse as the way forward: “We spent a great deal of time and energy researching solutions, to ensure we would definitely receive ongoing, meaningful customer feedback during the guest stay.”
 Pulse was identified as a tool that saves time and obtains customer feedback from check-in or each WiFi log-in, he said, so the team decided to implement it as the best solution for their needs.

 “As a hotel that takes great pleasure in creating surprise and delight moments, Pulse has certainly given us the edge to deliver this."

-Setting up the feedback solution simply involved giving a URL to the Sofitel Queenstown’s internet provider to integrate Pulse into its system.
-Now, as guests or visitors arrive and connect to the hotel’s Wi-Fi, a page is displayed that asks the guest to rate their experience on a 1–5 scale using emojis.
+Setting up the customer feedback solution simply involved giving a URL to the Sofitel Queenstown’s internet provider to integrate Pulse into its system.
+As guests or visitors arrive and connect to the hotel’s WiFi, a page is displayed that asks the guest to rate their experience on a 1–5 scale using emojis.

 If a guest leaves a low rating, a follow-up screen asks them to comment and provide their room number, so a team member can quickly handle that issue.
 Reviews scored 4–5 receive an auto-reply, but are still reviewed for any actionable feedback.

-The success of Sofitel’s new process has been proven to drive results:
+The success of Sofitel’s new process using Local Measure Pulse has been proven to drive results:

 1. Guest satisfaction scores now the group's highest in New Zealand, Fiji and French Polynesia